diagrams/diagrams-doc/doc/cmdline.rst

 ================

-The standard options for diagram creation are found in the `Diagrams.Backend.CmdLine`:mod: of the `diagrams-lib`:pkg: and are represented with the following record:
+The standard options for diagram creation are found in the `Diagrams.Backend.CmdLine`:mod: module of `diagrams-lib`:pkg: and are represented with the following record:

 .. class:: lhs